RoloEdits/scrapetoon/README.md

 Next up is to open the `config.rs` file.
 As much as could be put in one spot for ease of access was put here.

-You will notice some comments here but what's needed to be explained will be done so in this guide.
+You will notice some comments here, but explanations will be done in this guide.

 With all the comments stripped away, this is what we have.

 ```rust
 pub struct ChapterInfo {

     pub season: u8,
     pub season_chapter: u16,

     pub chapter_number: u16,
     pub comments: u32,
     pub likes: u32,